lacastar/finisher/README.md

 ## Own the Internet

-### Create a microsite from your medals, and share them on SkyNet with a personal Namebase domain
+### Create a microsite from your medals, and share them on SkyNet with a personal Namebase domain CLICK THE PICTURE BELOW FOR A DEMO VIDEO

 [![Presentation video](demo.png)](https://siasky.net/AACTWQsLQNnttncYDBbe474tgLhsbjUZoACgS_DSsXqlSQ)